 Graduate Students of Language at Temple (GSOLT)

-Graduate Students of Language at Temple (GSOLT) connects students who study and are interested in language and helps them form interdisciplinary networks for discussion and research.
+Graduate Students of Language at Temple (GSOLT) connects students who study or have an interest in language and helps them form interdisciplinary networks for discussion and research.
 An annual spring conference showcases students’ research in language from a variety of viewpoints.

 GSOLT also promotes interdisciplinary discussion of language and conducts workshops for improving student work.
-Meetings are held to plan the spring conference and upcoming workshops and to discuss guest speakers.
-During workshops, we discuss project ideas, current projects and issues we are encountering.
-We also discuss theory and methods to help us progress in our individual projects and understand approaches to language from different disciplines.
+Meetings are held to plan the spring conference and to discuss guest speakers.
+Additionally, workshops facilitate discussion of project ideas and current endeavors.